EEN421/EEN421.github.io/_posts/2024-02-12-Sentinel-Integrated-Rpi-Soil-Sensor-2.0-Part-2.md

 <br/><br/>

-- Name your queue after the pepper/plant you're monitoring.
+- Name your queue after the pepper or plant you're monitoring.
 You can leave the other settings alone.

 ![](/assets/img/IoT%20Hub%202/Bus%20Queue.png)
 <br/>